MENU

 WP6: ENERGY HARVEST FROM SEWERS: The aims of WP6 is to design a sewer-adapted pico-turbine to generate energy from flowing wastewater, and to develop a software application able to determine potentially suitable spots-cities to implement the pico-turbines

-FIELD SITES
+FACILITIES & FIELD SITES

 ...